Matt Tilley: Radio

-"Gotcha" Calls
+"Gotcha" calls

 In early 2005, The Matt and Jo Show introduced a new segment which aired at 7:50 am titled "Matt Tilley's Gotcha Calls".
 The segment features Tilley making prank phone calls.
-Triple M in Sydney also featured Tilley on The Grill Team where he presented "gotcha" calls on a regular basis.
+Triple M in Sydney also featured Tilley on the Grill Team where he presented "gotcha" calls on a regular basis.

-Fox FM, in association with Michael Gudinski, released compilation albums of Tilley's gotcha calls, Cereal Pest: The Gotcha Calls.
+Fox FM, in association with Michael Gudinski, released a compilation album of Tilley's gotcha calls, Cereal Pest: The Gotcha Calls.
 The album reached number twelve on the ARIA charts and was also nominated for ARIA Award for Best Comedy Release at the 2006 ARIA Awards.

-The Gotcha Calls continued throughout 2006 and eventually spawned a two-disc CD sequel, Cereal Pest: Gotcha Calls – The Double Album, which was released a year later on 21 October 2006.
+The gotcha calls continued throughout 2006 and eventually spawned a two-disc CD sequel, Cereal Pest: Gotcha Calls – The Double Album, which was released a year later on 21 October 2006.
 The album reached number four on the ARIA charts.

-A third double-CD Gotcha Call album, Cereal Pest: Gotcha Calls – Three's a Crowd, was released on 10 November 2007.
+A third double-CD gotcha call album, Cereal Pest: Gotcha Calls – Three's a Crowd, was released on 10 November 2007.
 The album reached number fourteen on the ARIA charts.

-A fourth album, The Gotcha Calls – The Final Call, was released on 23 October 2009, and it reached number eight on the ARIA charts.
+A fourth album, The Gotcha Calls – The Final Call, was released on 23 October 2009 and reached number eight on the ARIA charts.